dkirkby/E4S/inputs.md

 ![joystick digital input circuit diagram](img/joystick-digital-in-diag.jpg)

-Enter this program in the Mu editor to read the switch:
+Enter this program in the editor to read the switch:
 ```python
 import board
 import digitalio